Updated: September 22, 2020

 Hopefully, you’ve managed to live a healthy lifestyle up to this point.
 If not, then it’s certainly time to change your bad habits and make better food choices and become physically active.

 Moreover, consider your family history and determine the diseases that you have a genetic disposition to.
-Use this information to calculate the possible added costs to your monthly budget in case you start taking maintenance medicine and require medical procedures.
+Use this information to calculate the possible added costs to your monthly budget.
+Specifically, in case you start taking maintenance medicine and require medical procedures.

 Live within your guaranteed income